How does snow removal work in Lexington

 Sidewalks

-There is a similar ranking system for city-maintained sidewalks, but residents and businesses must clear sidewalks once snow exceeds 4 inches and the adjacent street has been plowed.
+There is a similar ranking system for city-maintained sidewalks, but residents and businesses must clear sidewalks once snow exceeds four inches and the adjacent street has been plowed.
 The mayor may temporarily suspend the requirement during severe weather.

 Shoveling snow can be dangerous, especially for those over age 55.
 Consider reviewing these tips from UK HealthCare before grabbing your shovel.